 Teaching is imparting sound doctrine in relevant ways, empowering people to grow in their faith.

-Tongues communicates God’s message in a special language unknown to the speaker.
+Tongues communicate God’s message in a special language unknown to the speaker.

 Wisdom is making wise decisions and counselling others with sound advice in accordance with God’s will.

-Now you have an idea of the Spiritual Gifts God may have given you, pray for His will and guidance to use your gifts for His glory and to serve others, as you minister to them in love that flows from Christ.
+Now that you have an idea of the Spiritual Gifts God may have given you, pray for His will and guidance to use your gifts for His glory and to serve others in love, which flows from Christ.

 How Do We Use Our Spiritual Gifts?

-If you try out a gift and it doesn’t seem to ‘fit’ go on to your next gift and pray for clarity.
+If you try out a gift that doesn’t fit, go on to your next Gift and pray for clarity.

 It will help you most if you have, or can find, a local church or one online which preaches the full gospel of our Lord Jesus.
-Together we build up each other, love and care for one another with the love of Jesus, and minister to the local and global community in His name.
-If you’re unable to find a local church, leave me a comment and I’ll send you the link to an online church.
+Together, we build each other up, love and care for one another with the love of Jesus, and minister to the local and global community in His name.
+If you can’t find a local church, please leave a comment, and I’ll send you the link to an online church.

-A more comprehensive look at Spiritual Gifts and how we can use them to further God’s kingdom can be found in my book THE FELLOWSHIP OF THE KING.
+My book, THE FELLOWSHIP OF THE KING, provides a more comprehensive look at Spiritual Gifts and how we can use them to further God’s kingdom.
 The book also contains this Spiritual Gifts evaluation.

 I’m an optimist most of the time, a perfectionist never, so I made mistakes occasionally as I tried to do things my way, before I gave my writing over to God.
 It kind of showed in the chaos that was once my office.